 Evansville fixes Christmas tree after 1st attempt drew complaints, ridicule

 EVANSVILLE, Ind.
-(WISH) — The Evansville city government has fixed its downtown Christmas tree after the first attempt turns some locals into grinches.
+(WISH) — The Evansville city government has fixed its downtown Christmas tree after the first attempt turned some locals into grinches.

 The city and the Downtown Evansville Economic Improvement District Inc. officially lit the tree on Nov.
 16 outside the Evansville Civic Center Complex.